cdig/cd-module/README.md

 ### Asset Packs
 As of v2, cd-module no longer provides any styling.
 At all.

 Instead, you can plug-in "Asset Packs", which contain styles, scripts, images, components, SVGs, and whatever else you might want.
-So instead of cd-module offering some built-in styles, we now include a built-in Asset Pack: [lbs-pack](/cdig/lbs-pack).
-You can use other packs in addition to it (to add your own reusable styles and scripts and content).
-You can replace the lbs-pack with an entirely different pack (eg: for client-specific styling).
+So instead of cd-module offering some built-in styles, we now include a default Asset Pack: [lbs-pack](//github.com/cdig/lbs-pack).
+You can use other packs in addition to it.
+You can replace the lbs-pack with an entirely different pack (eg: for client-specific modules that don't share much at all with lbs-modules).

-The Asset Pack system is VERY loose and flexible, so be aware that you're being given quite a lot of rope with which to hang yourself.
+The Asset Pack system is VERY flexible, so be aware that you're being given quite a lot of rope with which to hang yourself.
 However, it should give you a lot more freedom to style modules however you wish, and make those styles reusable across all your modules, without having to go through Sean or Ivan.

 ### HUD's Dead, Baby